Lex-DRL/AID-guide/Building_better_worlds.md

 Note #2: the AI has shown that it correctly detects shortened keywords, like `APPE` and `SUMM`.
 Use those to reduce both chars and tokens count.

 Note #3: the underscore (`_`) character [is treated by the AI specially](/AID%20WI%20Research%20Sheet.md#on-certain-characters).
 It connects adjacent words stronger (harder-better-faster... 😄) than a space.
 So for some sub-categories it's better to use names like `hair_color` instead of `hair color` or even just `color`.
-This way the AI understand better that you mean specifically **hair** color: not just some arbitrary color.<br>
+This way the AI understands better that you mean specifically **hair** color: not just some arbitrary color.<br>
 Earlier, a dash (`-`) char did the same thing, but currently it's treated more like a mathematical minus, so if you see a recipe using dash to connect words, replace it with underscore instead.

 #### Numbers and units